Scientific, Technical, and Special Purpose Gold Plating

 We get a large number of inquires relating to the applicability of gold plating for many different purposes.
 The gold plating services we provide fall into three general categories.
 The type of plating process we use depends on the customer's specific requirements.
 Many times the customer requirements are a combination of the following types of plating.

-If you are wondering if gold plating may be right for your needs you may want to refer to the information that follows chronicling clients we serve that have special needs.
+If you are wondering if gold plating may be right for your needs, you may want to refer to the information that follows chronicling clients we serve that have specific needs.
 If you need more information on the properties of different types of gold plate please feel free to e-mail our technical department with your questions. firstname.lastname@example.org

 A large number of inquires for gold plating we receive are for decorative purposes.
 While there are other metals that have the same general appearance as gold, they usually don't offer the same corrosion resistance and combination of physical properties as gold plating.

-However, as far as the owner was concerned it turned a piece of useless jewelry into a valuable heirloom that will be passed on for generations.
-Generally speaking, the cost of decorative gold plating is ranges from $2.00 - $3.00 per square inch (.25m to .55m thick).
+However, as far as the owner was concerned, it turned a piece of useless jewelry into a valuable heirloom that will be passed on for generations.
+Generally speaking, the cost of decorative gold plating ranges from $2.00 - $3.00 per square inch (.25m to .55m thick).
 This would not include any unusual finishing, restoration, special handling or pretreatment.
-Of course the price also is dependent on other factors such as quantity, size and special tooling that may be required.
+Of course the price also is dependent on other factors such as quantity, size, and special tooling that may be required.